-If organizations believe that the Annual Maintenance contract with the IT vendors will suffice in keeping up the operational efficiency, then they must be immediately escorted to the era of Application Maintenance.
-The deployment of an application platform is successful not until task of maintaining the application throughout its future journey is decommissioned.
+If organizations believe that the Annual Maintenance Contract with the IT vendors will suffice in keeping up the operational efficiency, then they must be immediately escorted to the era of Application Maintenance.
+The deployment of an application platform is successful not until the task of maintaining the application throughout its future journey is decommissioned.

-To those who are yet unaware of the highly sophisticated and significant process, application maintenance is a combination of all tasks performed to apply minor fixes/error correction, capability and functionality enhancements, improving maintainability and optimizations on enterprise level applications.
-It is one of the key activities and an integral part of application lifecycle management, planning for which begins much earlier in the lifecycle – during the design stage.
+To those who are yet unaware of the highly sophisticated and significant process, application maintenance is a combination of all tasks performed to apply minor fixes/error correction, capability and functionality enhancements, improving maintainability and optimizations on enterprise-level applications.
+It is one of the key activities and an integral part of application lifecycle management, planning for which begins much earlier in the life cycle – during the design stage.

-Application maintenance activities involve teams that continuously perform maintenance tasks such as planning, defect identification, analysis, correction and reporting.
+Application maintenance activities involve teams that continuously perform maintenance tasks such as planning, defect identification, analysis, correction, and reporting.
 It involves four types of methods.

 Perfective: Functional and performance enhancements to the application for better user experience and efficiency